johnedstone/how-to-use-pyvmomi/RESTAPI.md

 Once this REST API is implemented in Openshift, the following examples show mounting and umounting an ISO in the CDROM.

 * Note: Larger vCenters have longer response times.
-In this case, increase parameters PVMOMI_TIMEOUT and/or ITERATIONS_WAITING_FOR_BLOCKING_QUESTION
+In this case, increase the parameters PVMOMI_TIMEOUT and/or ITERATIONS_WAITING_FOR_BLOCKING_QUESTION.
+The defaults are 240 sec and 3 iterations.
+This timeout is the time allowed before killing the internal call to vSphere.
+The iterations are looking for the blocking question, that appears in the UI, waiting to answer 'yes'.

-* The `--timeout 300` in the example sets the requester to wait 5 min for a responce.
-Internally, for Openshift, in the file `.s2i/bin/run`, gunicorn is set for 10 min.
+* The `--timeout 300` in the examples below sets the client to wait 5 min for a responce.
+Internally, for Openshift, in the file `.s2i/bin/run`, gunicorn is set to timeout 10 min.

 * In the example below [HTTPie](https://httpie.org/) is used in place of curl.